openvinotoolkit/openvino/docs/install_guides/installing-openvino-overview.md

 **Python**

 For developers working in Python, OpenVINO Development Tools can easily be installed using PyPI.
-See the :ref:`For Python Developers <openvino_docs_install_guides_install_dev_tools.html#python_developers>` section of the Install OpenVINO Development Tools page for instructions.
+See the :ref:`For Python Developers <python_developers>` section of the Install OpenVINO Development Tools page for instructions.

 **C++**

 For developers working in C++, the core OpenVINO Runtime libraries must be installed separately.
 Then, OpenVINO Development Tools can be installed using requirements files or PyPI.
-See the :ref:`For C++ Developers <openvino_docs_install_guides_install_dev_tools.html#cpp_developers>` section of the Install OpenVINO Development Tools page for instructions.
+See the :ref:`For C++ Developers <cpp_developers>` section of the Install OpenVINO Development Tools page for instructions.

 Install OpenVINO Runtime only
 +++++++++++++++++++++++++++++++++++++++